 Power & Lighting:

 - Paracord, Gorilla Tape, and Clothes Clips

 INCH Carrying Solutions:

 Here are some ideas of bags and container boxes you could use for an INCH kit.
 They also illustrate what we are talking about.

-Specs: Sturdy canvas bag with a waterproof bottom, padded shoulder straps, 3-zippered outside pockets, an inside security pouch, vinyl reinforced carry handles, and lashing gear rings.
+Pros: Sturdy inexpensive canvas bag with a waterproof bottom, padded shoulder straps, 3-zippered outside pockets, an inside security pouch, vinyl reinforced carry handles, and lashing gear rings.
+We've had one of these for years and use it all the time.
+It's held up perfectly.
 34"(L) x 12"(H) x 15"(W).

-Specs: Not as durable as the Action Packer, but it is half the price and it has wheels.
+Pros: Not as durable as a Pelican case, but it is a quarter of the price and it has wheels.
 If you aren't planning on moving it around non-stop it should be more than adequate for your INCH needs.

 Cons: Not as tough as others.
 The latches could be more durable.